maxlath/wikibase-cli/docs/read_operations.md

 ```

 #### Reset properties
-`wb props` first tries to find the list in the `props` folder (created at wikidata-cli root), and request them to query.wikidata.org if missing.
+`wb props` first tries to find the list in the `props` folder (created at wikibase-cli root), and request them to query.wikidata.org if missing.

 This means that after a while, your local version will miss new and updated properties: this can be solved by using the `--reset` or `--no-cache` options: